hollowaytape/kuro-no-ken/notes.md

+kuoushi:
    Could be, yeah.
 The FA1 files appear to be a bunch of different files packed into a larger file in general The structure appears to be some stuff in the first x1000 bytes, then the file system starts at around x7d8c, then there's what looks like a table at the end of the FA1 itself
-It's a ridiculously held together set of files
-Like, there's no space buffer between each of them, it's all just read in the table I think One file ends, another immediately starts in the next byte If you open them in madedit and search for .bca (one of the file types) you'll see the name of the file and then the content, and before that filename there's no space, just more other file
+   It's a ridiculously held together set of files Like, there's no space buffer between each of them, it's all just read in the table I think One file ends, another immediately starts in the next byte If you open them in madedit and search for .bca (one of the file types) you'll see the name of the file and then the content, and before that filename there's no space, just more other file
    It is probably compressed (LZSS is an okay guess) as well, which makes it look even weirder BCA files appear to be the script though
    Very messy in there
    Disassembling BOD.COM and seeing what it's doing might be one way to tackle that.
 It's a tiny file for the most part

 Compression